jerabaul29/OpenMetBuoy-v2021a/development_environment/setup_platformio_environment/Instructions.md

 ## Installing the Sparkfun Ambiq Apollo3 core v1 platformio core

 The Sparkfun core is made available to PlatformIO through a community-contributed core, available at: https://github.com/nigelb/platform-apollo3blue .
-In particular, we will follow the instructions at https://github.com/nigelb/platform-apollo3blue/blob/master/docs/platform-apollo3blue/UsingMultipleVersionsOfArduino_Apollo3.md , section Install framework-arduinoapollo3@1.2.3 .
+In particular, we will follow the instructions at https://github.com/nigelb/platform-apollo3blue/blob/master/docs/platform-apollo3blue/UsingMultipleVersionsOfArduino_Apollo3.md , section Install framework-arduinoapollo3@1.2.3 (note that more up to date instructions may be available there!).

 To install in the right version, assuming a "standard" Ubuntu setup, home, paths etc (some of the following commands will take quite some time, the toolchains to download are quite large!):